tes/compoxure/README.md

 We built page composer because it solved a set of problems that alternative solutions didn't quite reach.

+### Ajax

-Ajax: In single page apps you can easily use client side javascript to build a single application based on top of multiple underlying microservices.
+In single page apps you can easily use client side javascript to build a single application based on top of multiple underlying microservices.
 However, this doesn't work when you need to deliver a typical content heavy website where SEO is important - e.g. you have a mixture of content and app.
 We need to deliver a page, and then progressively enhance it via javascript.
 We use Ajax, just not for the initial hit.

+### Server Side Includes

-SSI:  Server side includes (e.g. in nginx) can pull together outputs from services into a single response, and it also can enable some level of caching of both the response and each fragment.
+Server side includes (e.g. in nginx) can pull together outputs from services into a single response, and it also can enable some level of caching of both the response and each fragment.
 However, it can be quite challenging to setup and the final solution doesn't allow programmatic interaction with the cache or fine grained control over the cache keys (e.g. based on cookie, url params, query params or header values).

 See: http://syshero.org/post/50498184831/simulate-basic-esi-using-nginx-and-ssi

+### Edge Side Includes

-ESI:  Edge side includes (e.g. in Varnish or Akamai) are an enhanced version of SSI, and Akamai in particular has a full implementation of the entire ESI language.
+Edge side includes (e.g. in Varnish or Akamai) are an enhanced version of SSI, and Akamai in particular has a full implementation of the entire ESI language.
 This is however very proprietary and locks you into Akamai, there are also restrictions on the number of ESI includes on a single page.
 The ESI language itself is quiet dated and pollutes your pages with pseudo XML markup.

 See: http://blog.lavoie.sl/2013/08/varnish-esi-and-cookies.html

+### 'Front End' server

-'Front End' server:  The final option is to simply build a service that's purpose in life is aggregating backend services together into pages programmatically.  e.g. a controller that calls out to a number of services and passes their combined responses into a view layer in a traditional web app.
+The final option is to simply build a service that's purpose in life is aggregating backend services together into pages programmatically.  e.g. a controller that calls out to a number of services and passes their combined responses into a view layer in a traditional web app.
 The problem with this approach is this server now becomes a single monolithic impediment to fast release cycles, and each of the service wrappers in the front end app will now need to implement circuit breaker and other patterns to ensure this app doesn't die, taking down all of the pages and services it fronts, when any of the underlying servics die.